elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 ```

 :::note
 It is like setting scrollLeft/scrollTop.
-To scroll to the very beginning, we can use scrollTo(0,0).
-These methods work for all browsers the same way.
-Window.scrollTo() scrolls to a particular set of coordinates in the document.
-The scrollTo() method of the Element interface scrolls to a particular set of coordinates inside a given element.
+To scroll to the beginning, we can use scrollTo(0,0).
+These methods function in the same way for all browsers.
+Window.scrollTo() moves the cursor to a specific set of coordinates in the document.
+The scrollTo() method of the element interface scrolls to a particular set of coordinates inside a given element.
 :::

   </div>